nestjs/docs.nestjs.com/content/deployment.md

 There are a few more tips to keep in mind when deploying your NestJS application:

 - **Security**: Ensure your application is secure and protected from common threats like SQL injection, XSS, etc. See the "Security" category for more details.
 - **Monitoring**: Use monitoring tools like [Prometheus](https://prometheus.io/) or [New Relic](https://newrelic.com/) to track your application's performance and health.
-If you're using a cloud provider/Mau, they mau offer built-in monitoring services (like [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) etc.)
+If you're using a cloud provider/Mau, they may offer built-in monitoring services (like [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) etc.)
 - **Do not hardcode environment variables**: Avoid hardcoding sensitive information like API keys, passwords, or tokens in your code.
 Use environment variables or a secrets manager to store and access these values securely.
 - **Backups**: Regularly back up your data to prevent data loss in case of an incident.
 - **Automate deployments**: Use CI/CD pipelines to automate your deployment process and ensure consistency across environments.